Hair Extensions

 What Are the Safest Hair Extensions?

 If extensions have been properly attached, they will not damage your hair.
-It’s like anything else in life; technique is important.
+It’s like anything else in life; technique is essential.
 Even applying makeup on your face can damage your skin.
 Yes, there are some chemicals.
 However, if you are not going over the top, then there is nothing you should worry about.

 What Can Cause Hair Damage?

-The biggest issue with hair extensions is not the extensions but the people who are handling them.
+The biggest issue with hair extensions is not the extensions but the people handling them.
 Be it from inexperienced stylists that damage your hair or from super heavy hair sets that do indeed cause headaches/scalp pain and even hair loss.
 For more on which weight hair extensions you should get, please see our buying guide.
 What’s the magical number?
 The weight should not be more than 200 grams.

 Also, damage from hair extensions can occur when someone is trying to install extensions themselves.
-DIY installation can easily go wrong when someone doesn’t know what they’re doing!
+DIY installation can quickly go wrong when someone doesn’t know what they’re doing!
 Especially if we’re talking about more complicated methods like hot or cold fusion.
 If you’re not a professional or at least have some experience with those methods, there is a big chance that you’ll do something wrong and end up damaging the extensions or your natural strands.
 So again, it’s not the fault of extensions but bad installation jobs.
-Anybody who is not confident in applying any extension type at home should contact a hair professional with a lot of experience.
+Anybody not confident in applying any extension type at home should contact a hair professional with a lot of experience.

 Damaging Hair Extensions by Design

 Now, some methods will “damage” your hair by design.
 For example, keratin hair extensions that one attaches with the help of melted hair protein (keratin).
-These will certainly leave a mark on your hair, but as far as we are concerned, the damage is by design, like gluing fake nails.
+These will undoubtedly leave a mark on your hair, but as far as we are concerned, the damage is by design, like gluing fake nails.

 Another reason why some girls end up with damage to their locks is avoiding hair maintenance or not doing it properly.
 Each extension type has some maintenance requirements that should be followed to keep them and your natural strands healthy and beautiful.